 If the reviews from Leeds are to be believed, this take on The Lion, the Witch and the Wardrobe will be a festive highlight for all the family.

-Booking for The Lion, the Witch and the Wardrobe at Bridge Theatre opens from 10am on 5 June.
+Tickets for The Lion, the Witch and the Wardrobe at Bridge Theatre are now on sale.Click here to book.

 09 Nov 19 – 02 Feb 20, 7:30 PM – 10:00 PM